 - rubbing alcohol

-- small cup (I used a medicine cup.)
+- small cup, such as a medicine cup

 - nail polish topcoat

-You will likely want to reduce the scale of your paper so that the design will better fit your nails.
+3) Import your digital paper designs.
+You will likely need to reduce the scale of your paper so that the design will better fit your nails.
 Clip your papers to the boxes that you created.

 4) Print your page.
-(I have only tried this project with a laser print and I do not know if it will work with an ink-jet copy.)
+This tutorial used a laser printer.
 Cut out all squares and set aside.

-5) Paint your nails with your light colored nail polish.
-You’ll likely need a couple coats.
-You want to have a nice opaque canvas.
-Let nails dry thoroughly.
+5) Paint your nails with your light colored nail polish, you may need multiple coats for an opaque base color.
+Let your nails dry thoroughly.